3dproger/AxelChatDefaultWidgets/README.md

 # AxelChatDefaultWidgets
-Default widget set for AxelChat
+Set of built-in widgets for AxelChat